-Snow is water, but it’s very different than water in the earth; it has changed from a water state to something solid.
-Snow is water from Heaven, and therefore, it represents transformation.
-Snow is called the “poor man’s fertilizer.”
-It actually pulls nitrogen (a key ingredient of fertilizer) from the air down toward the earth.
+Snow begins as moisture inside clouds.
+At freezing temperatures, this water crystallizes and becomes a solid.
+Snow is different from other water sources on Earth.
+It is water from Heaven, and therefore represents transformation.
+Called the “poor man’s fertilizer”, snow actually pulls nitrogen (a key ingredient of fertilizer) from the air down toward the earth.
 Because it carries Heaven’s energy, snow can transform plants.
-If there is a plant that is not doing well, snow can help it.
-Snow also protects plants, blanketing them from the freeze and thaw cycles often apparent in winter.
+It can also protect plants, blanketing them from the freeze and thaw cycles often apparent in Winter.

-In ancient times, great attention was paid to snow—the transformative energy of snow.
-Even frost had great significance, if it appeared on certain days, in certain seasons.
+In ancient times, great attention was paid to the transformative energy of snow.
+Even frost had great significance if it appeared on certain days and in certain seasons.
 People would take great care to “harvest” the frost and use it purposefully.